What is U.S. Missions?

 How can I promote U.S. Missions in my church and beyond?

 A great way to promote U.S. Missions is through your personal network.
-If you are an individual, share the amazing stories you read here, on the PE News Web site, and in Influence magazines to your social media networks.
+If you are an individual, share the amazing stories you read here, on the AG News Web site, and in Influence magazines to your social media networks.
 Encourage your pastor to share these stories to your congregation.
-Consider volunteering through U.S. MAPS, either for a short-term missions trip or as a summer intern.
-And don’t forget to like us on Facebook and follow us on Twitter!
+Consider volunteering through Church Mobilization, either for a short-term missions trip or as a summer intern.
+And don’t forget to like us on Facebook!

 How can I get involved in the work of U.S. Missions?